AnyLog-co/documentation/queries.md

 </pre>

 ## Cast Data
 Cast allows to map the projected data to a different format.
 Casting is applied by adjacent double semicolons (::) to the projected column name.
-For example, the SQL statement below will project the value in the column speeed as a float rounded to 2 digits after the decimal poit:
+For example, the SQL statement below projects the value in the column ***speed*** as a float rounded to 2 digits after the decimal point:
 <pre>
 run client () sql lsl_demo "select reading_time, speed::float(2) from performance where reading_time >= now() -3d;"
 </pre>